ttungl/SDC-term1-Behavioral-Cloning/writeup.md

 The model uses severval methods for images processing and uses a modified convolutional neural network from [nVidia architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

-* `get_log()`: uses to read the data log from `driving_log.csv`, then shuffling the datasets, splits into the training sets and validation sets with the ratio of `80`:`20`. `random_state` is used for [initializing internal random number generator](https://stackoverflow.com/a/42197534/2881205), which decides the splitting of data into train and test indices.
+* `get_log()`: is used to read the data log from `driving_log.csv`, then shuffling the datasets, splits into the training sets and validation sets with the ratio of `80`:`20`. `random_state` is used for [initializing internal random number generator](https://stackoverflow.com/a/42197534/2881205), which decides the splitting of data into train and test indices.
 Finally, it returns the training set and validation set.

 I read the data input using openCV library `cv2.imread`, so the image is BGR color as on the left, and on the right, the image is converted to RGB: